bonitasoft/bonita-doc/md/ldap-synchronizer.md

 ## LDAP objects supported

-The synchronizer will synchronize LDAP objects that inherit from the "person" class as users in Bonita BPM.
+The synchronizer will synchronize LDAP objects that inherit from the "person" class as users in Bonita.
 The synchronizer application does not support user meta data and cannot synchronize passwords.
 A new user password is initialized with the user name.

 The tool supports LDAP groups of the following classes: